gee-community/ipygee/README.rst

     :width: 20%
     :align: right

 This package provides interactive widgets object to interact with Google Earth engine from Python interactive environment.

 TODO
 ----

-This package is still a work in progress but beta testers are welcome. here are the diffrent object that I would like to see implemented in this package:
+This package is still a work in progress but beta testers are welcome. here are the different object that I would like to see implemented in this package:

 - A very basic map with the most critical functions available (basically geemap core and that's all)
 - A Task manager widget reproducing all the task manager features (and more?)
 - A asset manager to manipulate GEE assets in an interactive window
-- A bokhe interface (pure python) for all the geetools ploting capabilites
+- A bokhe interface (pure python) for all the geetools plotting capabilities
 - A Map inspector (need the map first)
 - A dataset Explorer (based on the geemap one but with an increased interactivity)
 - All should be wired to JupyterLab sidecar for now, other IDE support will be welcome
 - A complete and easy to use documentation
 - If possible some CI tests (complicated for UI)

 Credits
 -------